-- How was Paul important in the growth of the Early Church? - Which prophecies do Christians believe were fulfilled in Jesus' birth? - Why are celebrations a key part of a religious community's practice? - How are the basic tenets of Hinduism, Islam, Judaism, Sikhism, Buddhism and Christianity similar and different? - How are rites of passage similar and different in Christianity, Hinduism, Islam and Judaism? - Why do religious communities celebrate birth, coming of age, marriage and death?
+- How was Paul important in the growth of the Early Church? - Why is sleep important for our health? - Why are celebrations a key part of a religious community's practice? - How can we respect and celebrate each others' differnences? - How are the basic tenets of Hinduism, Islam, Judaism, Sikhism, Buddhism and Christianity similar and different? - What is our impact on the world? - How are rites of passage similar and different in Christianity, Hinduism, Islam and Judaism? - What should we do if we are in an unsafe situation? - Why do religious communities celebrate birth, coming of age, marriage and death?